Studies Reveal Natural Vitamins C, D, E, B

 Staggeringly, an estimated < href=https://arthritisrelief.myshaklee.com/us/en/about_vitamin-d-revolution.html target="_blank">80% of Americans may be vitamin D deficient.
 People aged 50 and older are at increased risk of developing vitamin D insufficiency.
 As people age, skin cannot synthesize vitamin D as efficiently and the kidney is less able to convert vitamin D to its active hormone form.
 As many as half of older adults in the United States with hip fractures could have low serum 25(OH)D levels.

 My husband and I have used natural vitamins and the featured supplement containing vitamin D for many years, a multivitamin for age 50+ containing 1000 IU (250% DV) Vitamin D per serving, available also without Vitamin K.

-It is produced by the only dietary supplement company in the United States with a 20 year landmark study validating the quality and efficacy of its natural vitamins and nutritional supplements.
+In addition, a 1000 IU Vitamin D-3 supplement is available by itself, It is produced by the only dietary supplement company in the United States with a 20 year landmark study validating the quality and efficacy of its natural vitamins and nutritional supplements.

 Natural vitamins for arthritis: vitamin E evidence from human studies

 Much like vitamin C, vitamin E is effective in releasing antioxidants that destroy free radicals and build collagen to fortify the joints and their cartilage layers.
 It is one of the best vitamins for arthritis.
 The best sources of Vitamin E are raw vegetables and fruits like cabbage, Brussels sprouts, asparagus and others.
 You can also try including nuts, fish oil and soya bean oil.
 Vitamin E is also available in supplement form.